Multi-Policy Insurance Savings

 For auto insurance, keep the same drivers, vehicle use, annual mileage, liability limits, and deductibles.
 For home insurance, keep the same dwelling amount, personal property limits, liability limits, and deductible.
 This gives you a clean starting point to compare bundled offers fairly.

-Once you know the baseline price range, you can test one change at a time and see exactly what affects the premium most.
+Once you know the baseline price range, test one change at a time.
+Raise or lower a deductible, add roadside assistance, include water backup, or compare pay-in-full pricing separately.
+This helps you see exactly what affects the premium most.

 When a Bundle May Not Be the Best Option